 For list of recommended internet content that are not blogs, see this page.

-- The latest addition to this list is A Collection of Unmitigated Pedantry at https://acoup.blog/.
+- The previously latest addition to this list was A Collection of Unmitigated Pedantry, blogging at https://acoup.blog/.
 Dr. Bret Deveraux is academic historian, who specializes in military of ancient Rome but greatly knowledgeable about other topics, including, but not limited to, classical antiquity.
 The commenter crowd is also generally (of course, not always) interesting and worth reading.
-Recommended blog post sequences:
+Recommended blog post sequences and posts:

 - How It Wasn’t: Game of Thrones and the Middle Ages and also That Dothraki Horde.
 If you are not aware of all the ways Game of Thrones fails to do its legwork concerning history, one may end holding misconceived notions.

 - Historical analysis of the Siege of Gondor and the Battle of Helm’s Deep.
-Tolkien had a generally good idea how a pseudo-medieval combat strategy, tactics and logistics would work, compared to Percy Jackson, which hurts the internal logic of the films at some parts.
+Tolkien had a generally good idea how a pseudo-medieval combat strategy, tactics and logistics would work compared to Percy Jackson.
+Jackson’s lack of such knowledge and preference for “Hollywood plot logic” hurts the internal logic of the films at some parts.

 - The Fremen Mirage is not about the Fremen from Dune, but they are relevant to it: “by the end of this series, you will have a good sense of how probable I find it that a low-density de-industrialized population of knife-wielding warriors would overrun a vast, dense industrialized interstellar civilization.”

 - This Isn’t Sparta.
-I, for one, did know Frank Miller’s / Snyder’s 300 was not very accurate.
-However, I was surprised by many aspects of Spartan culture and history that I did not remember being discussed in school classes at all.
+I, for one, already knew Frank Miller’s / Snyder’s 300 was not very accurate.
+However, I was surprised by many aspects of Spartan culture and history presented in this blog post which I don’t remember being discussed in my school classes at all.

 - How Did They Make It?
 More than you ever knew you wanted to know about the economics and history of bread and iron.